jackyzha0/quartz/content/notes/think-writing.md

 - Got four hypderleger iroha nodes working, and connected to them from a python script
 - Read the ethereum whitepaper.
 This gave me a much better understanding of how smart contracts work.
 As well as how a blockchain more advanced than bitcoin works.
 - Some interesting things to note from my reading
 	- Permissioned blockchain connect to permissionless chain.
-Within the
+(Interesting idea, I cant find where i got this from, need to organise better.
+Might be worth spending some time today to do this)
-	- Storing proof of documents using, Zero Knowledge Proof, Hidden Markov Modev
+	- Storing proof of documents using.
+Zero Knowledge Proof, Hidden Markov Model.
+This as also in a paper I cant find.
-	-
+	- The idea of governance based on a reputation system.
+Look into stigmergic coordination (http://dx.doi.org/10.2139/ssrn.2811995)
+	- https://doi.org/10.1155/2020/5385207 was a useful paper.
+It gave me some of idea of what we might need t st
 -